alexnubla/ai-dictionary/terms/autonomous-ai-agents.md

 ![Autonomous AI Agent Workflow](../assets/diagrams/autonomous-agent-workflow.png)

 ## Detailed Explanation
 Autonomous AI Agents represent a significant evolution from conversational chatbots to action-oriented systems.
-Unlike traditional AI that waits for user input, autonomous agents can independently: (1) perceive their environment through APIs, sensors, or data streams; (2) reason about goals and constraints using LLMs; (3) plan multi-step actions; (4) execute tools and functions; and (5) learn from outcomes to self-correct.
+Unlike traditional AI that waits for user input, autonomous agents can independently:

+1. Perceive their environment through APIs, sensors, or data streams.
+2. Reason about goals and constraints using LLMs.
+3. Plan multi-step actions.
+4. Execute tools and functions.
+5. Learn from outcomes to self-correct.

 In cybersecurity contexts, these agents can operate as both offensive weapons (autonomous attack pipelines that find vulnerabilities, write exploits, and execute breaches) and defensive tools (autonomous SOAR systems that detect, isolate, and remediate threats in seconds).

 ## Key Characteristics
 - **Goal-Directed Behavior:** Agents pursue specific objectives (e.g., "exfiltrate financial data" or "contain ransomware") without step-by-step human instructions.